 Neridronate might cause flu-like symptoms, such as an increase in body temperature, some bone pain, arthralgia, myalgia or chills, but these side effects tend to disappear completely within days or even hours from the first infusion so there is normally no need for any extra treatment.
 Also, after the treatment one might feel a slight pain on the injection site.

 It is advised against patients having some kind of hypersensibility towards the active principle, even if it is another type of bisphosphonates, in the case of severe kidney failure and in case of pregnancy or breast feeding.

-Unfortunately there is not a real cure for CRPS yet, although Doctors state that this the right path towards an actual cure.
-If caught on time, though, in 80% of cases CRPS actually disappears and none of the patients notice a return of the symptoms, not even one year after the treatment.
+While, unfortunately, there is not a true cure for CRPS yet, doctors state that this the right path towards an actual cure.
+Since it affects the actual problem at hand within the body, rather than masking the pain, it is the closest treatment to a cure known to date.
+If caught in time, though, in 80% of cases CRPS actually disappears and none of the patients notice a return of the symptoms, not even one year after the treatment.
 If the infusions start after one year from the diagnosis great pain relief and improvement in the lifestyle can be expected.
 Also, Neridronate is a long term to permanent solution, with the possibility of just one recall infusion if the symptoms persist, three months after.

 Treatment of complex regional pain syndrome type I with neridronate: a randomized, double-blind, placebo-controlled study